Shah3110/myproject/README.md

 2. Mobile App for Task Management
    - Description: A mobile application focused on simplifying task management and collaboration.

-3. Corporate Branding and Identit*
+3. Corporate Branding and Identity
    - Description: Comprehensive branding initiative for a corporate client, including a new logo and brand guidelines.

 ## Connect with Me